 Paper 2, written exam - 1 hour 45 minutes

-Studying Sociology will develop analytica, assimilation and communication skills by encouraging students to compare and contrast different perspectives on a variety of social issues, constructing reasoned arguments and reaching substaintiated judgements and conclusions.
-These skills are transferable to a range of careers including, but not limited to, the caring professions, the diplomatic service, education, the media, or the Criminal Justice System.
-It will certainly provide a new perspective on the social world in which we live.
+Studying Sociology will develop analytical, assimilation and communication skills by comparing and contrasting different perspectives on a variety of social issues.
+Students will learn how to use knowledge and understanding to construct reasoned arguments to reach substantiated conclusions.
+These skills are transferable to a range of careers including - but not limited to - the caring professions, the diplomatic service, education, the media, or the Criminal Justice System; it will certainly provide a new perspective on the social world in which we live.

 Introduction to Society and Social Sciences

-The first part of the course focuses on developing knowledge and skills essential for the study of Sociology.
-Students will gain an introduction to law and society, politics and power, and sociology around the central theme of the “Youth in Society.”
-This will enable students to build knowledge and understanding in a field of study they have not had the opportunity to study in Year 7 and 8.
+The first part of the course focuses on developing knowledge and skills essential for the study of Sociology, whilst linking to other social sciences that are only available at A-Level.
+Students will gain an introduction to law and society, politics and power, and sociology.
+The focus of the content will be around the central theme of the “Youth in Society.”
+This will enable students to build the necessary knowledge and understanding in a field of study they have not had the opportunity to study in Year 7 and 8.

-For all units, students will use their on knowledge and understanding of the entire course to evidence deeper understanding of the above topics.
+For all units, students will use their own knowledge and understanding of the entire course to evidence deeper understanding of the above topics.

 Sociology allows students to investigate and critically analyse the social world.
 In their study of society students will examine how society shapes their behaviour, beliefs and identity.
 They will discover how social institutions such as the education system, media, political parties, law, families and religion influence the process of identity formation and how people think and act.
 The subject will enable students to develop skills of research, analysis and evaluation together with the ability to, either written or verbally, communicate ideas and theories clearly, effectively and concisely.

 Sociology students are found in a range of occupations such as the social services, education, the probation service, the media and law.
 Many of the skills acquired can be transferred to other occupations such as marketing, research and departments in local and central government.